skip to main content

 • Limited included cloud DVR storage

-While DIRECTV STREAM may be the streaming version of DIRECTV—CableTV.com’s best TV provider for sports—you’ll need its CHOICE™ plan or higher to get the best experience.
-At $84.99 a month, the CHOICE plan is the most expensive plan among our top sports streaming picks.
+While DIRECTV STREAM may be the streaming version of DIRECTV, you’ll need its CHOICE™ plan or higher to get the best experience.
+At $84.99 a month, the CHOICE plan is one of the most expensive plans among our top sports streaming picks.
 But it comes with the best regional sports and local coverage of any live TV streaming service.

 For the longest time, the biggest penalty against DIRECTV STREAM is its complete lack of any NFL-dedicated channels.
 But NFL Network made its way to DIRECTV STREAM’s Sports Pack ($14.99 a month) in August 2023.